Meet our President

-At AIDB we empower our student and clients with the belief that their dreams and goals are limitless!
+At AIDB we empower our students and consumers with the belief that their dreams and goals are limitless!

-Each year we serve almost 25,000 individuals of all ages with hearing and vision loss – all with unique challenges and abilities.
+Last year we served over 31,000 individuals of all ages with hearing and vision loss—all with unique challenges and abilities.
 Team AIDB has many different components from campus to outreach settings ready to serve and invest in people’s lives in all 67 counties of the state and beyond.

 Actually, it is our students who inspire staff to reach beyond limits.
 Like Jacob Seago who is deafblind and rides his own motorcycle or Phyllis Clopton who is deafblind and makes neckties for the U.S. military.
-Clara and Georgia who inspire us with their art and music or Ke’Trez Holman, a star athlete and quarterback of the ASD football team.
+Clara and Georgia who inspire us with their art and music or Geordan Carter and Tanner Wood, ASB students who played on the ASD Silent Warriors football team last season.

 Our staff, consumers, partners, trustees and directors agree that AIDB Core Values include: